mancai111/Customer-Behavior-Analysis/README.md

-# CompSci-178-Final-Proj
+# CompSci-178-Final-Proj Customer Analysis

 - Contributed by You 'Rio' Li, Ruiqi 'Ricky' Li, Hanze 'Anthony' Liu.
-- First in the cloud by December 5th.
+- Code.py contains the main file of code used for project report.